xgodcn/vim-soko/trunk/if_v8/readme.txt

 TODO:
-- V8 execute garbage collector not so often as Vim does.
+- V8 don't run garbage collector as often as possible.
-- Convert Funcref to function.
-VimFunc object?